First civilians leave Mariupol steel plant; hundreds remain - NewsBreak

 More than 100 civilians — including elderly women and mothers with small children — left the sprawling, rubble-strewn Azovstal steel mill on Sunday and set out in buses and ambulances for the Ukrainian-controlled city of Zaporizhzhia, about 140 miles (230 kilometers) to the northwest, according to authorities and video released by the two sides.

-At least some of them were apparently taken to a village controlled by Russia-backed separatists.
+At least some of the evacuees were apparently taken to a village controlled by Russia-backed separatists.
 The Russian military said that some chose to stay in separatist areas, while dozens left for Ukrainian-held territory.

-In the past, Ukraine has accused Moscow’s troops of taking civilians against their will to Russia.
-Russia has denied it.
+In the past, Ukraine has accused Moscow’s troops of taking civilians against their will to Russia or Russian-controlled areas.
+The Kremlin has denied it.

 Orlov said high-level negotiations were underway among Ukraine, Russia and international organizations on more evacuations.